rur/good/README.md

 It should be quick and cheap to add a new page to your site, and try something out.
 Add a custom starter template to your project using the `good starter` command.
-Modify the code templates with boilerplate for your own site.
+Modify the code templates with your own boilerplate.